 One of the biggest advantages of having a heat pump is that it delivers excellent temperature control for a fraction of the energy cost of other options.
 During warm weather, the HVAC system uses a reverse cycle to cool rooms instead.
 This keeps your family comfortable no matter what the weather is like outside.

-There are times when it’s perfectly normal for the secondary heating system to run.
+Usually, it is not a bad thing if the auxiliary heat on your furnace comes on.
+There are many times when it’s perfectly normal for your aux heat secondary heating system to run.
 Here are a few reasons why auxiliary heating can turn on:

 You Increase the Thermostat Temperature By at Least Three Degrees